Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Performance/Heart-Brightening Presentation Style.md

 ---
 tags:
 - charm
 - Sidereal
 - source/sidereal-book
 Cost: 4m
 Mins: Performance 3, Essence 1
 Type: Supplemental
 Keywords:
 - Mute
 Duration: Instant
 Prerequisite Charms:
 - None
 ---
 *The Sidereal answers the needs and desires of her audience with unfaltering grace and ingenious improvisation.*
-The Sidereal’s [[Appearance]] adds bonus dice on an inspire roll to create happiness or other positive emotions.
-If she succeeds, each affected target’s player must also weaken one of their [[Intimacy|Intimacies]] based on negative emotions by one step.
+The Sidereal’s Appearance adds dice on an inspire roll to create happiness or other positive emotions (Exalted, p.
+218).
+If she succeeds, each affected target’s player must also weaken one of their Intimacies based on negative emotions by one step.